HVPT - Hyperventilation Provocation Test

 6.1 The HVPT (hyperventilation provocation test)

-The HVPT (hyperventilation provocation test) was done by Russian doctors for all patients and could be done repeatedly until the patient realized the simple connection between his health state and his breathing, which he can regulate.
+The HVPT (hyperventilation provocation test) was done by Russian doctors for all patients and could be done repeatedly until the patient realized the simple connection between their health state and their breathing, which they can regulate.